ETHOS-Labs-LLC/BYOS/docs/build_your_own.md

 # Build Your Own Satellite

-In this portion of the workshop, you are building and deploy your own simple virtual satellite and integrate it with OpenC3 COSMOS.
+In this portion of the workshop, you are building and deploying your own simple virtual satellite and integrating it with OpenC3 COSMOS.

 ## Building and Deploying Your Satellite